xssnick/ton-deep-doc/ADNL-TCP-Liteserver.md

 #### Getting ID key
 The key id is the SHA256 hash of the serialized TL schema.

-The most commonly used TL schemes are:
+The most commonly used TL schemas are:
 ```
 pub.ed25519 key:int256 = PublicKey -- ID c6b41348
 pub.aes key:int256 = PublicKey     -- ID d4adbc2d